 Application submitted to the appropriate accreditation committee to establish whether the applicant meets the criteria to be eligible to be considered as the unit of accreditation by AACSB.

 Withdrawal of Application by Applicant

-Action available to applicant any time prior to consideration by the Board of Directors.
+Action available to applicants any time prior to consideration by the board of directors.
 In the case of an accredited school in the maintenance of accreditation process, withdrawal from the process is also withdrawal from the Accreditation Council.